All for Gold, or Jumping the Claim: Production

 The movie featured an early example of split-screen technology, with one scene showing Nora making a phone call, a boatman receiving the call, and Sydney harbour in between.

+Frankly Barrett was an experienced cameraman with a number of years making scenic films and coumentaries.
+He said, "I have had more pleasure in cinematographing All for Gold, for West's than in all the others [films he made] put together."

 Reception

 The film ran for a week, at a time when that was rare for films, and screened in London.

+The Sun called it "splendidly acted" and "a fine specimen of outdoor cinematography."